 Of course, there are exceptions to every rule.
 If there is a case filed against you for drug trafficking, organized crime or insider trading, even Swiss banks will talk.
 But in normal circumstances, nobody will ever know that your Swiss bank account exists.

 If anything happens to your account, you’ll be fully compensated — no questions asked.

-In the unfortunate event of a natural calamity or fire, there is a full guarantee that your money will be safe and returned in full.
-No questions asked.
-Such is the security of the bank and such is the agreement with the Swiss Banker’s Association you make when you open an account.
+In the unfortunate event of a natural calamity or fire, your money will be safe and returned in full.
+That’s because the Swiss Banker’s Association guarantees the security of their every affiliated bank account.

-You’re backed up by the safest currency in the world: the Swiss Franc
+They’re backed by the safest currency in the world.

 Backed up by a rock-solid economy